Joshua Bitter

 Joshua Bitter (born 1 January 1997) is a German professional footballer who plays as a right-back for MSV Duisburg.

 Career

 Bitter moved to MSV Duisburg on 6 June 2019.
 He made his professional debut for MSV Duisburg in the 3.
 Liga on 20 July 2019, starting in the home match against Sonnenhof Großaspach.
 On 26 May 2021, it was announced that he would leave Duisburg at the end of the 2020–21 season.
 In January 2022, he joined Energie Cottbus.
 He left Cottbus in the summer of 2022 and re-joined MSV Duisburg.
 He signed a new contract with Duisburg after the 2024–25 season.
+On 1 March he signed a new contrackt with Duisburg.